Digital Marketing Services London

 - •Geographic targeting: for businesses with location-specific offerings or events, geographic segmentation enables relevant local content

 Every strategy and creative decision in email is worthless if the emails do not reach the inbox.
-Deliverability is the least glamorous part of email marketing and the one that most businesses ignore until something goes catastrophically wrong - typically a domain reputation issue that results in all emails landing in spam, including the transactional ones.
+Deliverability is the least glamorous part of the job and the one most businesses ignore until something goes wrong, typically a domain reputation issue that lands every email in spam, including the transactional ones.

-Deliverability is a function of domain reputation, which is built over time through sending behaviour and damaged quickly through poor list hygiene, high spam complaint rates, and sending to cold lists without warming them up.
-We manage the technical foundation as part of every email engagement.
+Deliverability is a function of domain reputation, built over time through sending behaviour and damaged quickly through poor list hygiene, high spam complaint rates, or sending to a cold list without warming it up first.
+We manage the technical foundation as part of every engagement.

 - •DNS authentication: SPF, DKIM, and DMARC records configured correctly so inbox providers know your emails are legitimate